 - Be patient with yourself

 - Get involved by joining clubs on campus

 - Try to limit yourself to one call home every week.
-Also, do not spend every free minute writing emails home.
+Also, do not spend every free minute texting, skyping, or calling home.
 The sooner you integrate into the university experience, the sooner your homesickness will pass.